-In accordance with regulations 10(1)(e), the fund was also applied to administration expenses.
+In accordance with regulation 10(1)(e), the fund was applied to administration expenses.

-The fund accounts for the year ended 30 June 2022 have been audited by the Auditor General's Department.
-The audited financial statements and independent auditor's report are attached.
+The fund accounts for the year ended 30 June 2023 have been audited by the Auditor General's Department.
+The audited financial statements and audit report are attached.

-Prof Mehdi Doroudi PSM
+Prof Mehdi Doroudi PSM CHIEF EXECUTIVE

-CHIEF EXECUTIVE